What is Pupil Premium?

 Pupil Premium is £1320 per FSM Ever 6 secondary pupil and £2,300 for Children Looked After and Post CLA (adopted).
 The Service Premium is £300 per pupil.

 The Department for Education has recently published a document on the Pupil Premium for 2018/19 and the conditions of the grant which is available to view here

 Download the school Pupil Premium Policy:

 Students who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.
 In 2009-10 GCSE statistics showed that around a third of students who have been on Free School Meals in the previous six years achieved five or more A*- C grades, compared to more than two thirds of their fellow students.

 How is the impact of the spending of the Pupil Premium measured?

-Our usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform student progress and enable the early identification of need, support and appropriate intervention.
+Our usual cycle of data collection and the monitoring and tracking of the cohort’s attainment is used to inform student progress and enable the early identification of need, support and appropriate intervention for all year groups.